-Although in its modern form massage dates back in Europe only to ca 1800 it was used as a prescribed form of treatment by Greek and Roman physicians already many centuries ago and throughout Asia for thousands of years.
-Physicians today recognise that massage benefits the body with the prevention, relief and cure of countless ailments and imbalances, and improves all bodily systems:
+Although in its modern form massage dates back in Europe only to ca 1800, Greek and Roman physicians prescribed it as a form of treatment many centuries ago.
+In Asia it has been known and used for thousands of years.
+Physicians today recognise that massage benefits the body with the prevention, relief and cure of countless ailments and imbalances.
+It improves all bodily systems:

-Massage quickens the blood flow by using direct pressure and stimulating the nerves, so nutrients are distributed around the body at a higher rate and the heart’s action is strengthened.
+Massage quickens the blood flow by using direct pressure and stimulating the nerves.
+Nutrients are distributed around the body at a higher rate and the heart’s action is strengthened.

 Massage can either stimulate or soothe according to the methods used.
 Stimulation increases the activity of the muscles, vessels and glands while soothing massage movements relieve pain and nervous irritability.

-Direct massage pressure quickens the activity of the lymphatic ducts and glands promoting absorption and exchange of lymphatic fluids thus enabling the body to eliminate harmful substances more quickly.
+Direct massage pressure quickens the activity of the lymphatic ducts and glands promoting absorption and exchange of lymphatic fluids.
+This enables the body to eliminate harmful substances more quickly.
 A specific form of massage focused directly on the lymphatic system is called Manual Lymphatic Drainage (available at the Brackenbury Clinic).

 Massage improves local circulation which increases the amount of carbonic acid gas in the body’s tissues.
 The lungs respond with deeper breathing.